5-MeO-DBT: Pharmacodynamics

 Based on limited evidence, 5-MeO-DBT acts as a non-selective serotonin receptor agonist with the highest potency and efficacy at the 5-HT_{1A} receptor.
 It has a similar potency to 5-MeO-MiPT for this target.
 The substance, unlike many other substituted tryptamines, acts as a very weak and low efficacy partial agonist for the 5-HT_{2A} receptor.
 Among the group of related tryptamine analogues it also displayed the lowest efficacy for the 5-HT_{2C} receptor.

 5-MeO-DBT decreased locomotor activity and failed to substitute for the discriminative stimulus effects of DOM in rodent drug discrimination tests.

 Chemistry

 Analogues

-Analogues of 5-MeO-DBT include dibutyltryptamine (DBT), 4-HO-DBT, 5-MeO-DMT, 5-MeO-DET, 5-MeO-DPT, 5-MeO-DiPT, and 5-MeO-DALT, among others.
+Analogues of 5-MeO-DBT include dibutyltryptamine (DBT), 4-HO-DBT, 5-MeO-DMT, 5-MeO-DET, 5-MeO-DPT, 5-MeO-DiPT, 5-MeO-DALT, 5-MeO-DsBT, and 5-MeO-MBT, among others.

-5-MeO-DsBT

-5-MeO-DsBT is a notable skeletal isomer of 5-MeO-DBT.
-It was very briefly mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved), but was described as an unknown compound.
-Relatedly, its dose and duration were not described.

 History

 5-MeO-DBT was first described in the literature by Alexander Shulgin in his 1997 book TiHKAL (Tryptamines I Have Known and Loved).
+It was encountered as a novel designer drug by 2019.